scmacdon/AWSTracker/BlogApp/Readme.md

 ![AWS Tracking Application](images/workflow.png)

 The following describes each step in the workflow:
-+ **Start** - Initiates the workflow and passes in a date value.
++ **Start** - Initiates the workflow.
-+ **Determines the missing students** – Determines the students that are absent for the given day.
-For this AWS tutorial, a MySQL database is queried to track the students that are absent.
-This workflow step dynamically creates XML that contains the students queried from the database and passes the XML to the next step.
-This example shows how a Lambda function can query data from an Amazon RDS table.
++ **Get Excel Data** – Retrieves an Excel file from an Amazon S3 bucket by using the Amazon S3 Java API.
+This step dynamically creates XML that contains the population data and passes the XML to the next step.
+This example shows how a Lambda function can retrieve data from an Amazon S3 bucket and transform the data.
-+ **Send all notifications** – Parses the XML that contains all absent students.
-For each student, this step invokes the Amazon SNS to send a mobile text message, Amazon Pinpoint to send a voice message, and Amazon SES to send an email message.
++ **Store Data** – Parses the XML that contains the population data.
+For each item in the XML, this step adds a record to an Amazon DynamoDB table by using the Amazon DynamoDB Java API. .
 + **End** - Stops the workflow.